yoyorobotics-personal/python_in_grasshopper/GH_CPython Tutorial.md

    2. show input and output in grasshopper and link this component to others (You can do it by yourself)
    3. install an external library and run it in grasshopper:
       1. type `cmd` in your research bar or your can use IDE terminal if you like
-      2. type `pip install <package_name>`, with the internet, it should download the package for you, remember to replace `<package_name>`with the package you need
+      2. type `pip install <package_name>`, with the internet, it should download the package for you, remember to replace `<package_name>`with the package you need.
+Note: if you are using Anaconda, you may not need to install numpy.
+But if you want to install any packages that anaconda do not have, on Anaconda Prompt:
+         ```bash
+         conda activate myenv
+         conda install <package_name>
-         here, i want to mention that if you have mutiple python versions on your computer or you are working with anaconda, please check whether you are installing package with the correct python version, same as the path to the cpython python interpreter.
+   Here, i want to mention that if you have mutiple python versions on your computer or you are working with anaconda, please check whether you are installing package with the correct python version, same as the path to the cpython python interpreter.
-      4. go back to rhino, grasshopper and cpython, it should work now.
+      3. go back to rhino, grasshopper and cpython, it should work now.
 REMEMBER TO **OPEN RHINO AS ADMINISTRATOR!!!**
-      5. here is an example of using numpy with cpython in grasshopper:
+      4. here is an example of using numpy with cpython in grasshopper:
       ![image](https://github.com/user-attachments/assets/f41026f6-d778-4f89-9e93-5267686d6612)
       1. get python path
       ![Screenshot 2025-02-03 150339](https://github.com/user-attachments/assets/d259c688-88cd-41e1-b490-139d650b2b61)